brianreinhold/Nordic-MPM-Health-Devices/README.md

 The service contains two characteristics:

-- The MPM Control Point is writable by the PHG and supports PHD indications.
+- The MPM Control Point is writable by the gateway and supports PHD indications.
   - UUID: 0000F991-0000-1000-8000-00805f9B34FB
 - The MPM Response Characteristic supports PHD notifications.
   - UUID: 0000F992-0000-1000-8000-00805f9B34FB